fangwei123456/spikingjelly/docs/source/activation_based_en/10_propagation_pattern.rst

 Single-Step and Multi-Step
 ------------------------------------
-Most modules in SpikingJelly (except for :class:`spikingjelly.clock_driven.rnn`), e.g., :class:`spikingjelly.clock_driven.layer.Dropout`, don't have a ``MultiStep`` prefix.
+Most modules in SpikingJelly (except for :class:`spikingjelly.activation_based.rnn`), e.g., :class:`spikingjelly.activation_based.layer.Dropout`, don't have a ``MultiStep`` prefix.
 These modules' ``forward`` functions define a single-step forward:

     Input :math:`X_{t}`, output :math:`Y_{t}`

-If a module has a ``MultiStep`` prefix, e.g., :class:`spikingjelly.clock_driven.layer.MultiStepDropout`, then this module's ``forward`` function defines the multi-step forward:
+If a module has a ``MultiStep`` prefix, e.g., :class:`spikingjelly.activation_based.layer.MultiStepDropout`, then this module's ``forward`` function defines the multi-step forward:

     Input :math:`X_{t}, t=0,1,...,T-1`, output :math:`Y_{t}, t=0,1,...,T-1`

 A single-step module can be easily packaged as a multi-step module.
-For example, we can use :class:`spikingjelly.clock_driven.layer.MultiStepContainer`, which contains the origin module as a sub-module and implements the loop in time-steps in its ``forward`` function:
+For example, we can use :class:`spikingjelly.activation_based.layer.MultiStepContainer`, which contains the origin module as a sub-module and implements the loop in time-steps in its ``forward`` function:

 .. code-block:: python